McLaughlin nabs IndyCar win at Barber over Grosjean

 That’s where the similarities to their last run-in ended.

-McLaughlin got a late opening to surge past Grosjean, took advantage of it and was scarcely challenged the rest of the way Sunday at Barber Motorsports Park, where the New Zealander picked up his fourth career IndyCar win.
+New Zealand’s McLaughlin, 29, finally got an opening to surge past Grosjean, took advantage of it and was scarcely challenged the rest of the way to his fourth IndyCar win on Sunday at Barber Motorsports Park.

 It was the second time this season they’ve been in that position, but this time McLaughlin and Grosjean avoided getting tangled up.

 Grosjean had been furious with McLaughlin when the two touched heading into a corner at the season-opener in St. Petersburg, Florida, both slamming into a tire barrier.
-McLaughlin drew an avoidable contact penalty and later apologized to Grosjean.
+McLaughlin drew an avoidable contact penalty.

 After winning Sunday, McLaughlin said “there’s no hard feelings” between the two.
-McLaughlin had hugged Grosjean after their race-ending crash at St. Pete.
+McLaughlin apologized after their previous incident.

 “I knew if I hit him this time, it would be bad,” McLaughlin said.
 “I thought we were racing just like we normally do, very clean.
 It was hard.
 I knew it was going to be hard passing him.
 It was just a matter of me biding my time.”